AI Use Cases/Manufacturing

 3

 Step 3: Intelligent candidate ranking.
-The AI scores each resume against role-specific criteria, weighing manufacturing certifications, relevant plant floor experience, and compliance background; confidence scores and reasoning are surfaced to HR for final validation.
+The AI scores each resume against role-specific criteria, weighing contract manufacturing certifications, relevant plant floor experience, and compliance background; confidence scores and reasoning are surfaced to HR for final validation.

 4